 The main mission of the Vintage Computer Festival is to promote the preservation of “obsolete” computers by offering attendees a chance to experience the technologies, people and stories that embody the remarkable tale of the computer revolution.

-One day adult tickets to the VCFSE are $10, with a two day pass for $15.
-Children ages 17 and younger are admitted free when accompanied by a parent or guardian.
+One day adult tickets to the VCFSE were $10, with a two day pass for $15.
+Children ages 17 and younger were admitted free when accompanied by a parent or guardian.

 News Coverage About the show